philecker/dev-resource/README.md

 ## Tools
 - [Visual Studio Code](https://code.visualstudio.com/) &mdash; Visual Studio Code is a code editor redefined and optimized for building and debugging modern web and cloud applications.
 Visual Studio Code is free.
 - [Github Desktop](https://desktop.github.com/) &mdash; Focus on what matters instead of fighting with Git.
 Whether you're new to Git or a seasoned user, GitHub Desktop simplifies your development workflow.
-- [Antidote Theme](https://marketplace.visualstudio.com/items?itemName=philecker.antidote) &mdash;  Enhanced Dark Theme for Visual Studio Code.
+- [Phillow Dark Theme](https://marketplace.visualstudio.com/items?itemName=philecker.phillow-dark) &mdash;  Enhanced Dark Theme for Visual Studio Code.